gSchool/DNA-release-3/03-Phase-B/02b_pathways.md

 * type: paragraph
 * id: 4eb00c61-838c-479d-8c34-fb481951c5d2
-* title: ‘New’ Pathways Pt 2
+* title: !‘New’ Pathways Pt 2
 <!-- * points: [1] (optional, the number of points for scoring as a checkpoint) -->
 <!-- * topics: [python, pandas] (optional the topics for analyzing points) -->